edeegan02/Spinning-Wheel/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+ng build --configuration production --base-href /Spinning-Wheel/ ---> instructs the Angular CLI to build app for production environment

+npx angular-cli-ghpages --dir=dist/1projfr/browser ---> tells the page to deploy the browser folder